chitharanjan-devops/AWS_NOTES/DAY-2/EC2.md

 If you need fast storage, go for Storage Optimized (I, D).

-If you need graphics processing, go for GPU Instances (P, G).

 If you need supercomputing, go for HPC (Hpc).

 ## EC2 Key Pair